Slaughter Night: Production

 The production, script and direction were made by Frank van Geloven and Edwin Visser, who worked five years on the project.
 Victoria Koblenko made in this film his third appearance in a horror film and was promptly appointed to the Dutch scream queen of horror.
 A small part of the team that created the special effects for The Lord of the Rings, worked on this film and made the Make-up effects.
 The Amsterdam company UNREAL, specializes in visual effects, such as Special Effects Makeup, Props and Special Realistic Dummies has created the FX effects.

 Release

 The film premiered alongside Doodeind and Horizonica at the Dutch Film Festival on 5 October 2006.
-In North America premiered on 24 October 2006 as part of the Toronto After Dark Film Festival and was first time released at DVD on 10 February 2007 at European Film Market.
+The film attracted 12,065 cinema admissions, according to figures from the Netherlands Association of Film Distributors (NVF).
+It had its Canadian premiere on 24 October 2006 as part of the Toronto After Dark Film Festival and was presented at the European Film Market on 10 February 2007.
 The film came in a box set along with Sheitan and Carved.